DuxfordSBD/duxfordsbd.github.io/_posts/news/2022-03-31-duxford-soapbox-2022.md

 ---
-teaser: "The Duxford Soap Box Derby will in 2022"
+teaser: "The Duxford Soap Box Derby will return in 2022"
 title: We are back!
 Save the date 4th September.
 description:
 layout: page